PrashamTrivedi/MongoObsidianNotes/PSTT/Optimizing Storage.md

 - DB Log
 	- `db.adminCommand({getLog:'global'})`
 		- Gets last 1024 entries
-		- Currently they are JSON but before 4.4 they were plaintext.
+		- Currently they are JSON but before 4.4 they were plaintext. #version #gotchas

 		- Options for `getLog`
 			- `global`: Combined output of all recent entries (Something we're interested in)
 			- `startupWarnings`: Return entries that may contain errors or warnings when current process started.